 I have made six loaves of this bread (with possibly more to come, because I have yellow squash coming out my ears!)

 My family loves this bread and cannot stop eating it.
 We had guests for dinner on Sunday and I served this bread for dessert.
 They could not get enough, so I sent some home with them.
-Needless to say, this is quite possibly the best use EVER for yellow squash.
+Needless to say, this is quite possibly the best use EVER for all your summer squash.